Important Instructions for Oral Chemotherapy

 - What to do if you are unable to swallow your pills or capsule.

 - What to do with leftover pills and capsules when you are no longer taking the medicine.

 - How to store your medicine.

 - If refrigerated, do not place medicines on the shelf nearest the freezer.
 Place in a zip-lock bag in the crisper bin.

 - Do not store medicines in a bathroom with a shower because high humidity can cause damage.

 Are there any other safety concerns when I take oral chemotherapy medicines at home?

 - Keep all medicines in a safe place away from children and pets.

 - There is no danger to others from contact with you by hugging, kissing or sharing food.

 - Wash your hands before and after you touch your medicines.

 - Caregivers should not touch the pills with bare hands and should wear latex gloves.

-- After chemotherapy treatment, the medicine usually remains in the body for either three or seven days, depending upon its chemical properties.
+- After every dose of treatment, the medicine usually remains in the body for either three or seven days, depending upon its chemical properties.
 It is excreted in the urine, stool, vomit, semen and vaginal secretions during this time.
 You will be told your time frame.